Olafur Eliasson Presence

 Visiting QAGOMA

-Our two riverside galleries, Queensland Art Gallery (QAG) and Gallery of Modern Art (GOMA), sit 150 metres apart in the Queensland Cultural Centre.
+Our two architecturally-acclaimed galleries, Queensland Art Gallery (QAG) and Gallery of Modern Art (GOMA), sit 150 metres apart in the Queensland Cultural Centre.
+Both are situated on the banks of the beautiful Maiwar River in South Brisbane.

 Open Daily: 10.00am – 5.00pm